top of page

 • Added sugars are the sugars that are added during the processing of the foods, foods packaged as sweeteners, sugars from syrups and honey, and sugars from concentrated fruit or vegetable juices.

-• For example: The Modern Oats Cup has 12 grams of added sugar and only 1 gram of natural sugar.
+• For example: A Modern Oats Cup has 12 grams of added sugar and only 1 gram of natural sugar.

 • Fried foods